segmentio/segment-docs/src/personas/product-limits.md

 redirect_from: '/personas/rate-limits'
 ---

-To provide consistent performance at scale, Segment enforces default use and rate limits to ensure Personas performance and reliability.
+To provide consistent performance and reliability at scale, Segment enforces default use and rate limits within Personas.
 Most customers do not exceed these limits.

 To learn more about custom limits and upgrades, contact your dedicated Customer Success Manager or [friends@segment.com](mailto:friends@segment.com).